BattletechModders/CBTBehaviorsEnhanced/README.md

 - Sprinting incurs an additional +1 ToHit Penalty
 - Jumping incurs an additional +2 ToHit Penalty
 - ToHit modifiers are allowed to go below your base to hit chance, making something easier to hit if you stack you modifiers right
+- If you are legged, you are dropped to 1 MP

 The way movement currently works in the game is that ToHitSelfWalk modifiers are applied whenever you make any movement.
 So Sprinting, for example, will have a +1 for movement and an additional +1 for sprinting, bringing it in line with the original Tabletop rules of +2.
 The same applies to the Jump ToHit Modifiers.